 - Adult-gerontology nurse practitioner

-Once a prospective doctor has earned their doctorate from an accredited medical school and completed their residency, they are eligible to apply for their medical license.
-Both M.D.s and D.O.s are required to get a license in every state they plan on practicing, which includes required exams, training, education, and fees.
+Once a prospective doctor has earned their M.D. or D.O. from an accredited medical school and completed their residency, they are eligible to apply for their medical license.
+Both M.D.s and D.O.s are required to get a license in every state they plan on practicing, which includes exams, training, education, and fees.

 For board certification, doctors must show proof of completion of an accredited residency program.
 They must also demonstrate expertise in a medical specialty, which can include the following: